 The South Asian Association for Regional Cooperation was founded as a movement toward collective progress for the involved nations of South Asia.
 The organization promoted political cooperation between these strategic nations for the mutual progression of the countries socially, economically, and culturally.

 There were seven original members of the SAARC: Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 Afghanistan later joined the SAARC in 2007 bringing the total number of members up to eight.
-There are also nine observer states: Australia, China, the European Union, Japan, Iran, Mauritius, Myanmar, South Korea, and the United States.
+There are also nine observer states: Australia, China, the European Union, Japan, Iran, Mauritius, Myanmar, South Korea, and the United States of America.

-The idea for the SAARC was proposed on May 2, 1980 by Ziaur Rahman, then president of Bangladesh.
-The founding countries met for the first time in April 1981, and then in 1985, they created the SAARC Charter.
-They sought peace, stability, amity, and progress including improving quality of life for all involved nations.
+The idea for the SAARC was proposed on May 2, 1980, by Ziaur Rahman, the then President of Bangladesh.
+The founding countries met for the first time in April 1981 and then in 1985, they created the SAARC Charter.
+They sought peace, stability, amity, and progress including improving quality of life for all the involved nations.

 |SAARC Summits Dates and Host Cities|

 |2nd||16–17 November 1986||India||Bengaluru||Jayanth M Gowda|